python-trio/trio/docs/source/contributing.rst

 accept, you're welcome to participate as much or as little as you want.
-We're offering the invitation because we'd love for you to join us in making Python concurrency more friendly and robust, but there's no pressure: life is to short to spend volunteer time on things that don't find fulfilling.
+We're offering the invitation because we'd love for you to join us in making Python concurrency more friendly and robust, but there's no pressure: life is too short to spend volunteer time on things that you don't find fulfilling.

 At this point people tend to have questions.